ysherqawi/cloudify/README.md

 ## Master HTML5/CSS3 Using a Real Project

-- Learn the essential Photoshop skills every web developer needs
+✔️ Learn the essential Photoshop skills every web developer needs

-- Master mobile-first responsive design
+✔️ Master mobile-first responsive design

-- Create layouts with Flex and Grid layout systems
+✔️ Create layouts with Flex and Grid layout systems

-- Add smooth, beautiful animations
+✔️ Add smooth, beautiful animations

- -Optimize images for performance
+✔️ Optimize images for performance

-- Write clean, maintainable, object-oriented CSS3
+✔️ Write clean, maintainable, object-oriented CSS3

-- Learn HTML5/CSS3 best practices
+✔️ Learn HTML5/CSS3 best practices

-- Write valid, semantic HTML5 code that search engines love
+✔️ Write valid, semantic HTML5 code that search engines love

-- Use BEM convention to make your code more readable
+✔️ Use BEM convention to make your code more readable

-- Increase your productivity using little-known shortcuts
+✔️ Increase your productivity using little-known shortcuts

-- Host your code on GitHub
+✔️ Host your code on GitHub

-- Set up continuous deployment
+✔️ Set up continuous deployment

-- Measure your website's performance
+✔️  Measure your website's performance

-- Get to know the tools that make your job easier
+✔️ Get to know the tools that make your job easier
 And much, much more!

 ## Credits